Rob Henry (American football)

-High school career
+Early life

 Henry went to Trinity Catholic High School in Ocala, Florida.
 There he was coached by John Brantley, and was a Mr. Football finalist and first team all-state after passing for 2,600 yards and 24 touchdowns as senior, while rushing for 350 yards and six touchdowns.
 He led the Celtics to the 2B state championship game, but lost 21–17 to Pahokee High School.
 As a result, he was named to Reebok Florida Phenoms third team.
 It wasn't clear if he would start as a junior, but he won the battle, and went on to pass for 1,100 yards and 10 touchdowns while also rushing for 250 yards and five scores, while missing some time with a knee injury.

 He was a two-time all-county selection in football, and led his team to state finals his senior season.
 As a freshman and sophomore, he played free safety and wide receiver, while John Brantley was at quarterback.
 He was a first team all-division his freshman and sophomore seasons.
 He also participated in basketball and track and field.

 Henry committed to Purdue University on July 23, 2008.
 He choose Purdue over football scholarships from Vanderbilt University and Northern Illinois University.